 Mini-Munich is the largest external vacation program of the City of Munich.
 Amongst all of the children, most of them come from Munich and Greater Munich area, others are either from other regions of Germany or neighboring countries.
 In numerous cases, these children choose to spend their vacations with cousins in Munich, specifically because they want to attend Mini-Munich.

 Mini-Munich starts every day at 10.00 am till 5.00 pm, except on Saturdays and Sundays.
 Entry and participation are free of charge and children can come without previous enrollment or booking.
 Every child is free to take part as long and as frequently as he or she wishes to.
 Accompanied groups of children and teenagers, visiting from other vacation exertion programs, have to register and book in advance of their visit.
 Nearly all areas of the Play City are hurdle-free.
 There are approx. 140 adult staff members’ in Mini-Munich instructors, artists, professional experts from different fields, among them numerous former Play City actors.
 Young participants (from age 16) can share and support the Play City daily.
 Mini-Munich costs about 225 000 Euros.
 In which roughly half of the backing is handed by the civic authorities, and the other half is handed by private sympathizers and guarantors.
-This event also offers an opportunity for the foreign learners of the German language to improvise and master their language skills.
+German Language Training in Pune also offers an opportunity for the foreign learners of the German language to improvise and master their language skills.
 Thus it serves the purpose of a multi-faceted learning platform in a playful manner.